-Our employee headcount has increased significantly as our business has grown and we expect this trend to continue for the foreseeable future.
-The number of our employees increased from 2,147 as of December 31, 2018 to 2,350 as of December 31, 2019 and further to 2,394 as of December 31, 2020.
+The number of our employees increased from 2,350 as of December 31, 2019 to 2,394 as of December 31, 2020, and decreased to 2,051 as of December 31, 2021.
 There is strong demand in China's internet industry for talented and experienced personnel from fast-growing, large-scale social networking platforms.
 We must recruit, retain and motivate talented employees while controlling our personnel-related expenses, including share-based compensation expenses.